azure-experience/az-arm-advance-templates/README.md

 b. create a resource subject to its pre-availability

 In such scenarios, it becomes quite handy to rely on **conditional resource deployment**, where you specify a condition under which a resource deployment call is triggered.
-Its highly advisable to use this option to **spin up only independent az resources within that multi-coupled resource deployment**, as the behavior of your deployment will be much more predictable. (i.e. no sporadic dependency failures)
+Its highly advisable to use this option to **spin up only independent az resources within that multi-coupled resource deployment**, as the behavior of your deployment will be much more predictable. (i.e. no sporadic dependency failures).

 There are **2 steps** involved in using condition-based deployment